 CHRISTY CONNELLY DAWSEY

 Mrs. Christy Connelly Dawsey is the fifth grade teacher at CREECS.
 She attended Clemson University and received a B.A. in Elementary Education and an M.Ed. in Reading Education.
 She also has an associate’s degree in nursing and worked for ten years as a registered nurse in the operating room.
 She enjoyed her years as a nurse, but decided that teaching at CREECS was where she really wanted to be.
-This is her thirteenth year in the classroom.
+This is her fourteenth year in the classroom.

 Ms. Tracy Thornley is an empathetic teacher with a keen interest in promoting positive growth in academic, social and emotional well-being for students.
 She is fundamentally grounded in goal-oriented education.
 Ms. Thornley is intrinsically motivated to make education meaningful and enjoyable; her affinity for the arts, music, poetry and language are interwoven in the fabric of the classroom curriculum.
 In 1995, she attained an MAT in History with additional coursework in Social Studies; furthermore, she completed her certification in Elementary Education from the College of Charleston in 2012.
 In addition to academics, Ms. Thornley loves to spend time with family and friends traveling, biking and hiking.
 One of her future goals is to resume work on a historical book of fiction called Puttin’ In, which is based on true events surrounding the Labor Day Hurricane of 1935 and its cataclysmic reverberation in the lives of a SC tobacco farming family.